9 Things in Your Garage You Should Toss

 If your garage is acting more like a graveyard for items you don’t want to throw out but don’t know what to do with, then this is your official PSA to toss it.
 We promise you don’t need eight bundles of possibly non-functioning white Christmas lights, but you do need more useable space.
-Then, after you’ve gotten rid of some of the old stuff in your garage, you’ll want to check out the right way to organize it.

 Even if they’re unopened or within their expiration date, toss them—they really shouldn’t be stored in the garage to begin with.
 Exposure to cold and heat causes paint to harden and separate.
 Unless paint cans have been stored in a room-temperature environment (maybe the utility closet down the hall, or shelf in the laundry room), they’re practically useless.
 Here are 30 other things you need to throw out asap.